jthingelstad/thingles.github.io/_posts/2011/2011-06-30-dirt-conveyor.md

 If you need to take seven inches of dirt out of a basement floor, it is best to have a cool portable conveyor belt.
 [video width="720" height="406" mp4="http://thingelstad.com/wp-content/thingelstad/uploads/2011/06/20110630-064429.mp4"][/video]

-You can see this laying on the floor in [yesterdays shot of the basement](/thingelstad/basement-destruction).
+You can see this laying on the floor in [yesterdays shot of the basement]{% link _posts/2011/2011-06-28-basement-destruction.md %}.